-The utilization study started by the Botswannan student was abandoned due to his changing to another program.
-Consequently, we refocused our efforts on 2 species, willow and cottonwood with new transects logistically more compatible with our work force.
-These utilization transects (12 total, 3 each willow and cottonwood, each side of the river) were established in August by marking twigs with colored wire and recording length of twigs of willow or cottonwood.
+The utilization study was abandoned due to the departure of one of the study participants.
+Consequently, we refocused our efforts on 2 species, willow and cottonwood with new transects logistically more compatible with our work force. utilization transects (12 total, 3 willow and 3 cottonwood, on each side of the river) were established in August 1992 by marking twigs with colored wire and recording length of twigs of willow or cottonwood.
 Any browsing as of August was noted.
-Twig lengths will be measured again in November 1992 and May 1993 to determine fall and winter utilization respectively of each species for each transect.
-Utilization will be based on difference in twig lengths over each period of measurement.
+Twig lengths were measured again in November 1992 and May 1993 to determine fall and winter utilization respectively of each species for each transect.
+Utilization is based on difference in twig lengths over each period of measurement.

-Density of major trees and shrubs in floodplain/riparian areas was determined again in 1992 to assess relatively large scale use pattern effects on these types of habitats.
-The sample plot location procedure this year provided for equal representation of the flood plain on each side of the river.
-Predominant grazing animal use west of the Snake River is by wildlife including bison and elk in summer and large concentrations of elk in late fall; the Triangle X pasture is used by horses and wildlife in summer and wildlife in winter while other areas east of the river are used by wintering moose.
+Density of major trees and shrubs in floodplain/riparian areas was determined in 1991 and 1992 to assess relatively large scale use pattern effects on these types of habitats.
+The sample plot location procedure in 1992 provided for equal representation of the flood plains on each side of the river.
+Predominant grazing animal use west of the Snake River is by wildlife including bison and elk in summer and large concentrations of elk in late fall and winter; the Triangle X pasture is used by horses and wildlife in summer and wildlife in winter while other areas east of the river are used by wintering moose.
 Hunting may limit elk concentrations east of the river during fall.
 All areas have moose grazing in winter.
+In general, the proximity of the eastern flood plain to the highway and human activity may result in lower wildlife use levels than west of the river.
 Occurrence of all size classes of a species could indicate reproduction is occurring while a restricted number of one age class or substantial differences in numbers of plants might suggest some limitation.
-Sampling consisted of counting the number of plants of each species of tree or shrub in 3 size classes (1 =< 1.5 m, 2 = 1.5-3 m, 3 = > 3 m) in a 20 by 20 m plot.
+Sampling consisted of counting the number of plants of each species of tree or shrub in 3 size classes (1 = < 1.5 m, 2 = 1.5-3 m, 3 = > 3 m) in a 20 by 20 m plot.
 Sampling was stratified into cottonwood communities and willow dominated communities.
 In the floodplain east and west of the Snake River, sample plots were located at about 0.4 m (1/4 mile) intervals if communities were present, from near the old Bar-BC Ranch north to near RKO Road, a distance of about 16 km.
 At each point the nearest stand of cottonwood and willow community was sampled.

-Mapping of utilization patterns was conducted in late August to assist in broadening the area of inference associated with individual study sites.
-Comments in this regard will primarily address differences in use of different habitats rather than spatial differences as customarily associated with mapping, due to the biggest differences typically occurring between habitats rather than between different places in an area with the same habitat.
+Reconnaissance mapping of utilization patterns was conducted in late August yearly to assist in broadening the area of inference associated with individual study sites.
+Assessments of the reconnaissance mapping primarily address dissimilarities in use of different habitats rather than spatial differences in a particular kind of habitat customarily associated with mapping, because the biggest divergences typically occur between habitats rather than between different places in an area with the same habitat.

-RESULTS
+♦ RESULTS

 Data summary for this year is underway.
 A summary of the tree and shrub density without statistical analysis is available and presented below (Table 1).
-Programming of the productivity summarization software program has been completed and data entry is well underway.
+Yearly summaries of productivity and utilization sampling have been presented in the annual reports.